apache/apisix-website/blog/en/blog/2023/12/04/bi-weekly-report.md

 image: https://static.apiseven.com/uploads/2023/12/04/ZD3OVqNc_1204-ENG.png
 ---

-> We have recently made some fixes and improvements to specific features within Apache APISIX.
+> We have recently made some additions and improvements to specific features within Apache APISIX.
 The updates include adding a `multi-auth` plugin, adding the required scopes configuration property to `openid-connect` plugin, and enhancing the `body-transformer` plugin.
 For additional information, please consult the bi-weekly report.
 <!--truncate-->

 ## Introduction